Please read the notes below if you are completing the contact form to notify us of a swarm.

 5) Message - please describe in as much detail as possible:

-Where the swarm is located including how high off the ground e.g. I have identified honeybees approx 2m off the ground in a bush in the garden.
+In or on what the swarm is located including how high off the ground e.g. I have identified honeybees approx 2m off the ground in a bush in my garden.

 Any other information you feel may be relevant should be included here.
 Do not Include your full postal address here.